|

 proportions having canker sores can be attributed to the vitamin C. We

-believe that for the population of dental patients in this town, that those
+believe that for the population of dental patients in this town, that

 taking vitamin C have fewer canker sores than those who don't.
 Also, we

-believe that the reduction in canker sores is a consequence of taking the
+believe that the reduction in canker sores is a consequence of taking

-vitamin C. We cannot conclude that for the general population, those taking
+vitamin C. We cannot conclude that for the general population, those

 vitamin C have fewer canker sores, since the sample was only of dental